 Fees for all semester permit types can be found here: Parking Fees

-Daily- Daily parking permits are available for purchase at the Main Gate and at the Lone Mountain Gate on a first-come, first serve basis.
+Daily- A limited number of daily parking permits are available for purchase at the Main Gate and at the Lone Mountain Gate on a first-come, first serve basis.
 These permits are valid in any parking lot, and any space unless it is designated otherwise.
 Visitor Gates are open M-F 7:45am-8pm and 7:45-noon on Saturdays.

 Complimentary permits are available from either the Main Campus or Lone Mountain Campus Visitor Gates/Information Booths.
 Arrangements for complimentary permits must be made by a faculty or staff member a minimum of one business day in advance by 4:00 pm.
 Requests must be e-mailed to email@example.com.
 The only persons eligible for complimentary permits are official guests of the university.
 All current university faculty, staff, and students are not allowed to receive complimentary permits.
 Daily permits can be purchased from the visitor gates for $15 per day.

 When conducting business on campus, Emeritus faculty and staff members can contact Public Safety at 415-422-4222 or email firstname.lastname@example.org for a complimentary parking permit.